rv178/bookbot/README.md

 -   allows you to search for books.
 -   allows you to list book results for a given query.
 -   allows you to set a favourite genre.
+-   allows you to view your profile.
+-   allows you to star books.

 ## TODO

--   add recommendations.
--   add user tags.
 -   cache response to avoid unneeded calls.
 -   refactor api.